Looking for a location for a photo session or for a setting for a video?

 Some locations may not be as practical for your crew, e.g., limited area to work.

-To counteract this with the tight budget in mind, maybe taking the long way around is worth it.
+To counteract this with the tight budget in mind, maybe taking a long way around is worth it.

 9. Get Permission & Be Honest